telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

   directly.
 I.e., updates must be done deleting and re-creating the registration.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3007) about this.
-* `idPattern` is supported but only for the exact regular expression `.*` And, right now (2019-03-21), only forwarding of queries is working for registrations with idPatterns. forwarded updates do not work for registrations with idPattern (the plan is to fix this asap).
+* `idPattern` is supported but only for the exact regular expression `.*`
 * `typePattern` is not implemented.
 * The only valid `supportedForwardingMode` is `all`.
 Trying to use any other value will end in a 501 Not Implemented error response.
 Please